Second Life, Real Life, Dreaming Life, Waking Life

 Our Lady of the Ayatanas

 Our Lady of the Ayatanas is Jill Barber.
-Listen (click green arrow above) to her perform Saskatoon for CBC Radio.
+Listen to her perform Saskatoon for CBC Radio.

 This song was written in 15 minutes while waiting to come on stage somewhere in Central Canada, land of the prairies.
 It is very simple, starting with her husks of wheat voice, recapping the stars, the sky, the seasons, the heart of the prairie weather cycle.
 By verse two something has shifted, and we feel we are there, we are her, her voice is that of the spirit of that place, and she for the moment its embodiment.

-The ayatanas (see Vastness in the Minute Particulars) are the perceptual worlds we inhabit - the mutual coupling of sense organs with sense objects, and the qualities of those perceptions.
+The ayatanas are the perceptual worlds we inhabit – the mutual coupling of sense organs with sense objects, and the qualities of those perceptions.
 More than that, the ayatanas are limitless, metaphorically onomatopoetic, harmonizing, arousing, breathing.
 Art has a way of connecting us to that, of becoming its symbol, of participating in its reality.
 Shakespeare slays us with two words, cutting to the human; Mozart finds and celebrates the sad and humorous truth in our deceptions.

 The life of a place - that! - can sometimes be experienced as vivid and open and numinous.
 This is drala, or the drala principleas described by Chogyam Trungpa: